 If you already have other pets, it is so important that you find a dog breed that is compatible with other animals.
 If you have cats, for example, they can be very scared by a large energetic dog and it is very common for cats to run away.
 If you have other dogs, you need to make sure that they do not clash.
 Goldendoodles are very friendly with other animals, but they are quite playful so they are not always the best choice to fit with more chilled out animals.

 When you are introducing your dog to your other dogs, you need to make sure that you take things slowly.
 Leave any existing dogs at home when you go to collect your new dog because the first meeting can be difficult and you don’t want them to be confined in the car together when this is happening.
 It’s also a good idea for them to meet in a neutral setting because existing dogs may feel threatened by the presence of an unfamiliar dog in their home.
 Taking them to the park, for example, is a much better option.
 Keep them on a leash and let them have a brief interaction to sniff each other, then separate them.
-Repeat this process and reward good behaviour with treats.
+Repeat this process and reward good behaviour with one of these treats from Petside.

 If you are trying to introduce a dog to a cat, this can be a lot more difficult.
 To begin with, you should try to keep them separate for 3 or 4 days.
 Then you can begin feeding them on either side of a closed door, so they can smell one another.
 Once you have done that, you should start setting up short meetings in a neutral area of the house, away from either animal’s bed or food bowl.
 Eventually, you should be able to let them interact with one another freely.